ssamkough/njcoronavirus-api/README.md

 ## Todo ☑️

+-   Finish scripts that gets all data (county cases, total state cases, total state deaths) and pushes them to csv
+-   Be able to automate description for both charts
 -   Have every route that shows data to have a redis cache
 -   Host this on the web